Bishma/admafu/AC Insert/README.md

 The insulating effect was better than expected.
 The unit was able to run less this last summer and the decrease in noise was noticeable.

 I know for this model to be useful to anyway I should give measurements and whatnot.
 But just assume it's not going to work for you.
+This was a fun project but a 3D printer wasn't the best tool for the job... it was just the best tool I had.
 This is really be committed for posterity.

 ![The spacer in place](images/photo_2023-03-03_12-37-11.jpg)